 Then there is the variety of the countryside itself, rural scenes you know are transformed at night, be it marsh, orchard, woods or the views from hills and moors.
 (One of the rides goes from Manchester to Morecambe).

 Anyway, I could go on and on, because I have a whole store of memories like this.
 But this was going to be a post about my return to the Fridays.
 Because I have been away for a bit.
-Well, I’m glad I went back, and extremely grateful that, now Simon is taking a rest from the organisation of them, that others have taken on the task of sorting and checking routes, halfway stops and final breakfast cafes.
+Well, I’m glad I went back, and extremely grateful that, although Simon is taking a rest from the organisation, that others have taken on the task of sorting and checking routes, halfway stops and final breakfast cafes.
 And they do it well.

 This first Friday Night Ride ride of 2016 and my first for many months was definitely a ride of two halves.
 It was also not on Friday night!
 When the Friday coincides with Good Friday, the ride is held on the Thursday.
 It’s still an FNRttC, though.